Frequently Asked Questions

 How do I get an official stamp and my degree

 recorded on my transcript?

-by the Licensing Officer (Dr. DeMethra LaSha Bradley) in cooperation
+determined by the Licensing Officer (Dr. DeMethra LaSha Bradley) in

-program coordinator that you are eligible, the Registrar's Office
+cooperation with the program coordinator that you are eligible, the

-will stamp your transcript with the appropriate recommendation.
+Registrar's Office will stamp your transcript with the appropriate

-after they have been approved by the Faculty Senate and the Board of
+transcript after they have been approved by the Faculty Senate and

-Trustees three times per year; in mid October, early March, and
+the Board of Trustees three times per year; in mid October, early

 Please note that graduates who complete the requirements for program